Build a Great Nest.js Blog: Full-Text Search for Posts

 ALTER TABLE "post" ADD COLUMN "search_vector" tsvector;

-column every time we create or update a post.
-The best way is to let the database do this work automatically.
-We'll achieve this by creating a trigger.
+column every time an article is created or updated.
+The best way is to have the database do this work automatically.
+This can be achieved by creating a trigger.

 CREATE OR REPLACE FUNCTION update_post_search_vector() RETURNS TRIGGER AS $$ BEGIN NEW.search_vector := setweight(to_tsvector('english', coalesce(NEW.title, '')), 'A') || setweight(to_tsvector('english', coalesce(NEW.content, '')), 'B'); RETURN NEW; END; $$ LANGUAGE plpgsql;